JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-on-DigitalOcean.md

 docker compose -f /root/compose.yaml up -d
 ```

-This script will use [Docker Compose](/JATOS-with-Docker-Compose.html) to set up Traefik and JATOS.
-It creates a Docker Compose config file under _/root/compose.yaml_ and then runs it with `docker compose up`.
+This script uses [Docker Compose](/JATOS-with-Docker-Compose.html) to set up Traefik and JATOS.
+It creates a Docker Compose config file at `/root/compose.yaml` and runs it with `docker compose up`.

-**Before you can click the _Create Droplet_ button**, change `my.domain.org` and `myemail@example.org` (in the top of the script) with your own domain name and email address.
-Your email is needed to get a certificate from [Let's Encrypt](https://letsencrypt.org/) for encryption.
-Also, you might want to set JATOS version to a [specific release](https://hub.docker.com/r/jatos/jatos/tags): change `latest` in the line `image: "jatos/jatos:latest"`.
+**Before clicking _Create Droplet_,** change `my.domain.org` and `myemail@example.org` at the top of the script.

 ### Set up your DNS

-After you've created your Droplet, you still have to **point your domain name to your server's IP address**.
-This is what a DNS (Domain Name Service) does and it involves dealing with things like _DNS records_, especially _A records_ or _AAAA records_, and simply can be quite annoying.
-You can [manage your DNS settings with Digital Ocean](https://www.digitalocean.com/docs/networking/dns/how-to/manage-records/) or the registrar where you got your domain name (they will have some online help).
-The important thing is to put the _IPv4_ address of your server into the _A record_ of your DNS settings (or if you have an _IPv6_ address the _AAAA record_).
-And remember, DNS changes can take from some minutes to a day to propagate throughout the Internet - So your domain name might take some time to work (you can use [nslookup](http://www.kloth.net/services/nslookup.php) to check).
+After you've created your Droplet, you need to **point your domain name to your server's IP address**.
+This is done via DNS (Domain Name Service) and involves setting up _DNS records_, especially _A records_ (for IPv4) or _AAAA records_ (for IPv6).
+You can [manage your DNS settings with DigitalOcean](https://www.digitalocean.com/docs/networking/dns/how-to/manage-records/) or through your domain registrar.
+The important part is to enter your server's IPv4 address in the _A record_ (or IPv6 in the _AAAA record_).
+DNS changes can take from a few minutes up to a day to propagate.
+You can use [nslookup](http://www.kloth.net/services/nslookup.php) to check if your DNS is set up correctly.

 ### Restart

-Then as a last step, after your domain name points to your server's IP, you have to **restart your server** (switch off the Droplet and back on).
-Now Traefik requests a certificate for your domain and uses HTTPS from now on.
-Sometimes it's necessary to restart a second time.
+Once your domain name points to your server's IP, **restart your server** (power off the Droplet and turn it back on).
+Traefik will then request a certificate for your domain and enable HTTPS.
+Sometimes a second restart is necessary.

-**Done**.
-You have a JATOS server with encryption and your domain name.
+**Done!** You now have a JATOS server with encryption and your own domain name.

 ### Misc

 * Let's Encrypt has a [rate limit](https://letsencrypt.org/docs/rate-limits/) for the number of certificates.
-If you are not sure and just want to try it out, uncomment the following line in the _Initialization script_:
+If you just want to try things out, uncomment the following line in the initialization script:

   ```shell
   - "--certificatesresolvers.jatosresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"
   ```

-  This will let you use their staging server that does not have such rate limit - but you won't get a proper certificate either.
+  This uses the staging server, which has no rate limit, but you won't get a valid certificate.

-* The Docker Compose config file that is created during the Droplet initialization has the path `/root/compose.yaml` and the certificate is stored under `/root/letsencrypt/`.
+* The Docker Compose config file created during Droplet initialization is at `/root/compose.yaml`, and the certificate is stored under `/root/letsencrypt/`.

-* You can configure JATOS by changing the `/root/compose.yaml`.
-You can add all [command-line arguments of JATOS](/JATOS_Configuration.html) in the _command_ section of the _jatos_ service_.
+* You can configure JATOS by editing `/root/compose.yaml`.
+You can add all [JATOS command-line arguments](/JATOS_Configuration.html) in the _command_ section of the _jatos_ service.

-  E.g. to add a [welcome message on the home page](/JATOS_Configuration.html#welcome-message) use `-Djatos.brandingUrl`:
+  For example, to add a [welcome message on the home page](/JATOS_Configuration.html#welcome-message), use `-Djatos.brandingUrl`:

   ```shell
     jatos: